kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## How to Think About It

-Treat context as working memory, not long-term memory.
+Treat context as working memory, not long-term memory
-Feed only what the model needs right now.
+Feed only what the model needs right now
 Use retrieval systems to fetch relevant context when required

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.